-The benefits of continuous integration are clear.
-The need to enable deployment cycles that used to take six months to a year long is clearly evident.
-As such, focus on Jenkins automation is allowing companies to deploy code numerous times per day, is undisputed.
-However, with this massive amount of daily deployments there has come a growing need to take the automation of this whole process to the next level while ensuring it remains extensible, scalable, and monitorable.
+The benefits of continuous integration orchestration tools are clear.
+The need to shorten deployment cycles that typically take six months to a year long is clearly evident.
+As such, focus on Jenkins automation is allowing companies to deploy code numerous times per day.
+With this massive amount of daily deployments there is a growing need to take the Jenkins orchestration portion of the process to the next level while ensuring it remains extensible, scalable, and easy to monitor.

-This is where Cloudify comes in.
-In this post, I’m going to dive into a more complex use case that enables you to orchestrate the entire CI process using Jenkins, while A/B testing and monitoring are being completed throughout the process.
+This is where Cloudify comes in to compliment and integrate with Jenkins CI.
+This post will dive into a more complex use case that enables usage of the entire CI process using Jenkins orchestration – all while A/B testing and monitoring are being completed throughout the process.
 In the end, we will see how to choose which code you’d like to deploy to production.

 A/B Testing with Jenkins & Cloudify

-The architecture we chose for this demo is to build three environments, two for testing, and one for production environment – let’s call them A/B test 1, A/B test 2, and Production for this demonstration of the integration with Jenkins CI.
+The architecture we chose for this demo includes three environments, two that will represent testing, and one for the production environment.
+We will call them A/B test 1, A/B test 2, and Production for this demonstration of the integration with Jenkins CI.

 Here’s an image of the environment:

-To start with, we needed to create a single Cloudify main or primary manager as the single point of control for these three environments, which would also be controlled by an additional Cloudify Manager for each environment, along with a Jenkins server, are what is needed in order to make up the suite of continuous integration orchestration tools for our example.
+To start with, we needed to create a single Cloudify main or primary manager as the single point of control for the three environments.
+We then used Cloudify Manager as a control-point for each environment.
+These managers, along with a Jenkins server, are what is needed in order to make up the suite of continuous integration orchestration tools for our example.

-This was actually the first time we attempted to deploy a Cloudify Manager with a Cloudify Manager, but lo and behold, success.
-Drinking our own merlot worked with some tweaking.
-This way, each Cloudify Manager inside the “main” manager can manage various deployments independent of any of the other managers.
-Just as an aside, for the purpose of this use case, we had to slightly modify the Cloudify Manager blueprint in order to disable Elasticsearch’s multicast (which is a part of the Cloudify’s manager’s stack), in order to prevent the communication/synchronization between the Cloudify Managers which all reside in the same network or subnet.
+For the purpose of this use case, we had to slightly modify the Cloudify Manager blueprint in order to disable Elasticsearch’s multicast.
+This feature is a part of Cloudify’s manager’s stack.
+This was necessary in order to prevent the communication/synchronization between the Cloudify Managers which all reside in the same network or subnet.
 Why is this useful?
-Because we actually need the disparity of these environments was actually important in this case.
+Because we actually need the disparity of these environments as that is actually an important factor in this case.

 Here’s the modified manager blueprint’s snippet which disables multicast:

-Two scheduled Jenkins jobs configured to sample a GitHub repository for the testing environments and one idle (ready to be invoked) Jenkins job for the production environment.
+Two of these jobs were scheduled with Jenkins orchestration to sample a GitHub repository for the testing environments while one job remained ready to be run for delivery to the production environment.

 Here’s an image that shows the Jenkins role in this scenario: